berenger-eu/tbfmm/README.md

 ## Iterating on the tree

-Once the tree is built, it might be useful to iterate on the cells, and it is usually mandatory to iterate on the leaves/particles.
+Once the tree is built, it might be useful to iterate on the cells, and it is usually needed to iterate on the leaves/particles.

-Our tree does not support range for loop because we prefer to fully abstract the iteration, avoid creating iterator, and constraint the prototype of the lambda function.
+Our tree does not support range for loop because we prefer to fully abstract the iteration system, avoid creating iterator, and constraint the prototype of the lambda function.

 Consequently, to iterate over all the cells could be done with the following code: